'Value chain' versus 'supply chain'

 Want to learn more?
 Accredited by University of Cambridge, the part-time Postgraduate Certificate in Sustainable Value Chains helps professionals create resilient supply chains.
 Submit your application by the end of March.

 "Value chains are an integral part of strategic planning for many businesses today.
 A value chain refers to the full lifecycle of a product or process, including material sourcing, production, consumption and disposal/recycling processes.”

-Source: WBCSD (2011) Collaboration, innovation, transformation: Ideas and inspiration to accelerate sustainable growth – A value chain approach, p.3 & 5
+Source: WBCSD (2011) Collaboration, innovation, transformation: Ideas and inspiration to accelerate sustainable growth – A value chain approach, p.3 & 5, emphasis added

 The Global Value Chains Initiative